-which implies that $c(v)^2 = c(0) = 1$ due to \eqref{eq:hermitean_condition}, as expected from unitarity.
-Stronger statements can be made for qudit Pauli strings with $d > 2$ prime \cite{gross_hudsons_theorem_finite_2006}, but since the overall phase of a quantum state has no physical meaning, we can safely ignore it most of the time, and focus solely on the symplectic representation $S$. $\cliff(S)$ is therefore used to denote any Clifford that acts accordingly.
+as expected from unitarity.
+Stronger statements can be made for qudit Pauli strings with $d > 2$ prime \cite{gross_hudsons_theorem_finite_2006}, but since the overall phase of a quantum state has no physical meaning\footnote{The phases do however become important when considering superpositions of Majorana strings or quantum states, in which case a more detailed analysis is necessary.
+This could be explored in future work.}, we can safely ignore it most of the time and focus solely on the symplectic representation $S$. $\cliff(S)$ is therefore used to denote any Clifford unitary that acts accordingly.

 \begin{corollary}[Order of the Clifford Group] The size of the quotient set $\Cliff_{2n} / \Unit(1)$, i.e.\ the number of elements in $\Cliff_{2n}$ that (ignoring phases) are pairwise distinct, is

 \begin{proof} Theorem \ref{thm:clifford_symplectic} directly implies that the quotient set size factorizes according to